 Picture from Whales & Puffins

 A final advantage of whale watching in summer is that you can partake in a smaller vessel such as a RIB for a much closer, more personal encounter.
-This option is available in Reykjavík and the North.
+This best option for a RIB boat whale watching tour is from Reykjavík.

 Picture from Winter Whale Watching